Skip to main content

 You will receive a letter with your appointment time and location, as well as information on how to prepare for the appointment.

 The assessment may be completed in one full day or over the course of 2 - 3 shorter appointments.
-Part of the assessment might be done virtually using Zoom for Healthcare.
+Part of the assessment might be done virtually using Zoom.
 The assessment will involve an intake interview and paper and pencil testing to assess your thinking skills.
-If you have a virtual (on – line) session, you will receive an email with a link and sign-in information for the program through Zoom for Healthcare.
+If you have a virtual (on – line) session, you will receive a phone call with sign-in information for the appointment through Zoom.

 There will be a follow-up appointment to discuss your assessment results and recommendations.